English

 English as a Second Language (IGCSE)

-For students whose first language is not English the EAL Department offer the option of the Cambridge board IGCSE ESL (English as a Second Language).
+For pupils whose first language is not English the EAL Department offer the option of the Cambridge board IGCSE ESL (English as a Second Language).
 This is a two-year course focusing on the acquisition of grammar and vocabulary to IGCSE level, and the development of the skills of reading, writing, listening and speaking.

-Students are able to take the Cambridge First (B2) exam at the end of 4th Form, or the easier Cambridge Preliminary (B1) exam.
+In addition, on request, pupils are able to take the Cambridge First (B2) exam at the end of 4th Form, or the easier Cambridge Preliminary (B1) exam.
 These are entirely optional and incur an exam cost of £160.

 Co-Curricular

-Students of English at The Oratory are encouraged to challenge themselves outside the classroom, by being involved in initiatives such as the Man Booker and Carnegie Shadowing Schemes as well as external poetry and essay competitions.
+Pupils of English at The Oratory are encouraged to challenge themselves outside the classroom, by being involved in initiatives such as the Man Booker and Carnegie Shadowing Schemes as well as external poetry and essay competitions.

 We offer a wide range of enrichment opportunities for all ages and run a number of societies including The Oratory Book Club, Sixth Form Literary Society, The Oratorian Magazine Society, Creative Writing Club, Film Club and Linguistic Society.

-The Department is committed to making the study of English come to life for students and so we take each year group on theatre trips and National Theatre Live screenings, as well as inviting in Guest Speakers to give lectures and seminars.
+The Department is committed to making the study of English come to life for pupils and so we take each year group on theatre trips and National Theatre Live screenings, as well as inviting in Guest Speakers to give lectures and seminars.

 Beyond the Course

-English Language equips students with a range of transferable skills which can lead to a variety of degrees such as Linguistics, Politics, Journalism, Law, Media Studies and Communication Studies at degree level.
+English Language equips pupils with a range of transferable skills which can lead to a variety of degrees such as Linguistics, Politics, Journalism, Law, Media Studies and Communication Studies at degree level.
 Many who study the subject go on to careers in Journalism, Publishing, Teaching, Law, Advertising, Television and Media.

-English Literature is a highly regarded subject that can take students on to many courses of study.
+English Literature is a highly regarded subject that can take pupils on to many courses of study.
 With its emphasis on analysis, essay writing, communication and debate, it is an excellent choice for Arts and Humanities subjects such as History, Classics, Languages, Drama and Theatre Studies.
 It can also open doors for those considering careers in industries such as Journalism, Media, Publishing, Teaching, Politics, Business and Law.